EBassettHound/thinkfulbnb/README.md

 #### Navigation

-- The logo should stack on top of the menu links, which are aligned horizontally, as follows:
+- The logo should stack on top of the menu links, which are aligned horizontally, as follows:     %R&%^$&^%$ DONE

 ![Navigation mobile](./images/navigation-mobile.png)